bouwe77/holodeck-remix/README.md

 ## Prototype 🧪

 🗂 Put MDX files in a separate folder: Location of this folder?

-📄 Rendering MDX: Each MDX file is a slide
+📄 Rendering MDX: Split on "---"

-➡️ Keyboard navigation: arrow keys for previous slide and next slide 💅 Basic CSS styling: Center content horizontally and vertically 😱
+➡️ Keyboard navigation: arrow keys for previous slide and next slide

+💅 Basic CSS styling: Center content horizontally and vertically 😱

 ## Development